afroisalreadyinu/practical-ansible-intro/readme.md

 the VM as root.
 The default Vagrant box comes with the user `vagrant` that has sudo rights, and one could run most of the commands we will use for demo purposes with that user.
-The aim of adding the root user is to make the following examples uniform.
+The aim of adding the root user is to make the examples uniform.

-Last but not least here is how the inventory file should look like:
+Last but not least here is what the contents of the inventory file should be:

     server ansible_ssh_port=2222 ansible_ssh_host=127.0.0.1

 ### <a name="digitalocean"></a>DigitalOcean

-I've got no snarky comments to make about these guys.
-Their shit just works.
-Kudos to them.
-One thing you have to do to use DigitalOcean is to create an ssh key.
-Go create a fucking account [here](https://www.digitalocean.com/).
-The easiest way to create a "droplet" is to use their web interface.
+The easiest way to create a DigitalOcean "droplet" is to use their web interface.
 If you do so, don't forget to add your SSH key.
 It's the last box at the bottom of the form before the "Create Droplet" button.
-Just copy the contents of `~/.ssh/id_rsa.pub` or wherever you have your SSH key and paste in there.
+Just copy the contents of `~/.ssh/id_rsa.pub` or wherever you have your SSH key and paste it in there.

 In case you want to create and remove droplets liberally, and if you are among the chosen few who can get a Python script with dependencies